eezhal92/faq/readme.md

 ## Description
 A **worthless abstraction™** for frequently-asked-question.
 You can create a stupid bot on top of this.

-You can check `driver_test.go` to see the usage example
+You can check `example/bot_sample.go` to see the usage example

 ## Todo
 - [ ] Create cli interface